istio/istio.io/content/en/news/releases/1.20.x/announcing-1.20/change-notes/index.md

 - **Fixed** an issue where Waypoint proxies were not injected with the correct image if `values.global.proxy.image` was set to a custom image.

-- **Fixed** an issue where sometimes `uninstall` was performed without confirmation when Istiod was not available to be connected.
+- **Fixed** an issue where sometimes `uninstall` was performed without confirmation when Istiod was not available.

 - **Removed** support for installing the `ambient` profile with the in-cluster operator.
   ([Issue #46524](https://github.com/istio/istio/issues/46524))